zaza0209/GEERL/rebuttal.md

 ### Assumptions:

 1. **Realizability**
    We assume the environment follows a linear Markov Decision Process (MDP) [Xie et al., 2023].
-Both the reward function and the transition dynamics are linear in a known feature map \(\phi(s,a)\), i.e.,
+Both the reward function and the transition dynamics are linear in a known feature map $\phi(s,a)$, i.e.,
    \[
    \mathcal{T}(s' | a, s) = \phi(a, s)^\top \mu(s'),
    \]